AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 ## What else is new?

+-	You can now exclude physics actors from navmesh generation by adding their shape templates in the **Excluded Physics Actor Shape Template** field in the ~{ Navigation options }~.
 -	We have removed the **History** tool from the Stingray Editor.
 You can view the list of actions executed and undo/redo actions in the Particle Editor or the Texture Manager.
 - The viewport option ![](../images/icon_assetPreview.png) to toggle playing of audio sources in the level is now renamed to **Play Audio Sources**.